What are 10 tips for writing effective conclusions?

 – Complete activities to check knowledge and comprehension

-In this final lesson of our short course on writing concluding paragraphs, we introduce ten tips for constructing effective final paragraphs.
+In this final chapter of our short reader on writing concluding paragraphs, we introduce ten tips for constructing effective final paragraphs.
 While it might not be possible to always follow every point, the more tips you can tick off, the more chance there is that your reader will agree with your argument – leading to a higher grade.
-To check your knowledge and comprehension of the ideas described here, don’t forget to unlock and download our Lesson Worksheets.
-After completing this course, you might also wish to study similar courses on introductory paragraphs and body sections to complete your essay writing knowledge.
+To check your knowledge and comprehension of the ideas described here, don’t forget to unlock and download our Chapter Worksheets.
+After completing this reader, you might also wish to study similar readers on introductory paragraphs and body sections to complete your essay writing knowledge.

 Tip 1: Include the Key Elements